LeonardoResearchGroup/NetInt/README.md

 ### How do I get set up? ###

-* Summary of set up: If you have a dataset in [graphml](http://graphml.graphdrawing.org/) format ready to be visualized, just download the released execultable file [(NetIntTest.jar)](https://github.com/LeonardoResearchGroup/NetInt/releases), run it and import your file.
+* Summary of set up: If you have a dataset in [graphml](http://graphml.graphdrawing.org/) format ready to be visualized, just download the latest released execultable file [(NetIntTest.jar)](https://github.com/LeonardoResearchGroup/NetInt/releases), run it and import your file.

 * Configuration: Your computer should have Java 1.8 or higher.